-3.5.2 Clinical Governance Committee J.J.Z Official Governance Committee Charles Craddock presented the report from the Clinical Governance Committee (CGC) meeting held on the 14 July 2023.
+3.5.2 Clinical Governance Committee 3.3.2 Official Governance Committee Charles Craddock presented the report from the Clinical Governance Committee (CGC) meeting held on the 14 July 2023.
 The Committee noted the • The Serious Incidents in the quarter and the learning from them. • The review of the Committee to ensure more robust discussions. • The challenges with NHS emails.
 The Board noted the report.
 3.5.3 People Committee Peter Wyman presented the report from the People Committee meeting on 21 June 2023.
 The Committee had discussed.
-Fit and Proper Persons Regulations Report.
-CQC Well Led Action Plan.
+Fit and Proper Persons Regulations Report.CQC Well Led Action Plan.
 The Board noted the report.
 3.6 Annual Health, Safety and Wellbeing Report Deb McKenzie presented the Annual Health, Safety & Wellbeing Report outlining the HS&W progress in the 2022/23 financial year, including information on accident, wellbeing performance and the HS&W strategy.
 The Board noted the report and approved the report for publishing on the website.
 3.7 People and Culture Update - Our Voice Survey Results Graham Bowditch and Jamie Parker joined the meeting for this item.
 Deb McKenzie delivered a presentation on the results from the Our Voice survey.
 Key highlights were: participation in the survey increased from 56% to 63% which was above the NHS average.
 Overall engagement score was 7.1, compared to 7.3 in 2022 which again was above the NHS average.
 The results showed improvements in 13 of the 14 drivers of engagement and a slight decrease in one.
 Progress in at least eight of the 14 drivers for colleagues with protected characteristics.
 The Harassment and Bullying scores related to Managers and Colleagues have increased slightly by 0.2% to 13.2%. • Discrimination from Managers and Colleagues increased by 1.5% to 9.5%.
 The Board sought clarity on the legitimacy of the data, the robustness of methodology and the validity of the results.
 Jamie Parker explained that the questions from the survey had been developed by experienced business psychologists and the modelling around benchmarks was created from international and government datasets.
 Deb McKenzie added that the response level means the data was statistically valid.
 Whilst the results did not paint the whole organisational picture they provide sufficient data sets to work with to develop action plans.
-The Board discussed the results in detail, and it was noted that the data collected would be used to develop the top corporate priorities which would be discussed at an Executive Team meeting.
-It was noted when the survey had ended, this was followed by a period of engagement with managers on the results from their areas and each directorate would review their own data.
-The system was able to pick 'key words and the themes from the verbatim comments were going to be shared with the Executive Team.
+The Board discussed the results in detail, and it was noted that the data collected would be used to develop the top corporate priorities which would be discussed at an directorate would review their own data.
+The system was able to pick 'key words and the themes from the verbatim comments were going to be shared with the Executive Team